Can I Sue My HOA for My Slip and Fall?

 - No breach of duty.
 The HOA may claim they did not breach their duty of care in maintaining the property.
 They might argue that they followed proper maintenance procedures, promptly addressed hazards, and fulfilled their obligations.

 - Release or waiver agreements.
-If you signed a release or waiver agreement when moving into the community or using certain amenities, it could be used against you.
+If you signed a release or waiver agreement when moving into the community or using specific amenities, it could be used against you.
 The HOA may argue that you relinquish your right to hold them liable for injuries related to those areas or activities.

 Why Having a Skilled Slip and Fall Attorney Can Help You Sue an HOA